sujal-777/Backend-Project-/README.md

 mongoose: Elegant MongoDB object modeling for Node.js.
 bcryptjs: Library for hashing passwords.
 jsonwebtoken: Library for generating and verifying JSON web tokens for secure user sessions.
+dotenv: Loads environment variables from a .env file.
 nodemon: Development utility that restarts the server on file changes.
 Refer to package.json for a full list of dependencies.